doctea/usb_midi_clocker/README.md

   - ~~Low mutate/High mutate~~
   - ~~Pattern enables~~
   - Select/lock seed (think need to fix some stuff in the original project to achieve this)
-  - Control over the envelopes
+  - Control over the envelopes AHDSR + modulation
 - Merge functionality with [drum2musocv Bamblweeny](https://github.com/doctea/drum2musocv)
   - eg Euclidian sequencer
   - Or at least add some controls via the APCMini sliders, eg over the envelopes